Panfactum/stack/packages/infrastructure/kube_pvc_annotator/README.md

 ## Architecture

 This addon is very simple.
-It is just a CronJob that runs the `pf-set-pvc-metadata` command every 15 minutes.
-This module ensures that the appropriate arguments are passed to the command.
+It simply implements a Kyverno policy that adds the indicated labels and annotations to the PVCs.

 ## Usage Notes